Hymns to Saints Donatus and Hilary

 Prodigiorum.

-They remove ugliness and the shadows of the world,
+They remove the ugly and the shadows of the world,

 While they thunder with words and glow with